-$^$ p is the execution time per unit workload.
+c is the execution cost per unit workload.

-shorter release interval).
+servers have a wide range of processing capabilities and relatively close execution costs.
+Since the execution time per unit workload of servers in this experiment are shorter than the Table 3, the λ of online scenarios is set to $\frac{1}{20}$ (i.e., shorter release interval).
 The experiment results of offline and online scheduling are shown in Fig. 11.
 Similar to the results of the above experiments, DCDS consistently outperforms four baselines under the edge server configurations of [16].
-In the offline scenario, the NC of DCDS is lower than other baselines with different $\beta$ .
-Besides, the reduction of NC under the configurations of TABLE 4 is less than TABLE 3 for the execution costs are closer between servers with different processing capabilities in TABLE 4.
+In the offline scenario, the NC of DCDS is lower than other baselines with different β .
+Besides, the reduction of NC under the configurations of Table 4 is less than Table 3 for the execution costs are closer between servers with different processing capabilities in Table 4.